 (15) "Demolition Waste" means any material resulting from or produced by the complete or partial destruction or tearing down of any man-made structure, or the clearing of any site for land improvement or cleanup, excluding yard debris (domestic waste) and agricultural waste.

-(16) "Department" means the Department of Environmental Quality.
+(16) "Department" means DEQ of Environmental Quality.

-(17) "Director" means the Director of the Department or delegated employee representative pursuant to ORS 468.045(3).
+(17) "Director" means the Director of DEQ or delegated employee representative pursuant to ORS 468.045(3).

 (18) "Domestic Open Burning" means the open burning of any domestic waste.